 And it’s a major contributor to the overall burden of disease globally.
 For instance, in the U.S., the annual cost of depression is more than $200 billion.
-Not to mention, depression can lead to suicide.
+Not to mention that depression can lead to suicide.
 And more than 800,000 people around the world take their own lives each year.

 Even worse, there’s treatment-resistant depression (TRD).